21y4d/nmapAutomator/README.md

 ### Runs on any shell
 nmapAutomator is 100% POSIX compatible, so it can run on any `sh` shell, and on any unix-based machine (*even a 10 YO router!*), which makes nmapAutomator ideal for lateral movement recon.

-If you want to run nmapAutomator on a remote machine, simply download a static nmap executable from [this link](https://github.com/andrew-d/static-binaries/raw/master/binaries/linux/x86_64/nmap), or with [static-get](https://github.com/minos-org/minos-static), and transfer it to the remote machine.
-You can then use `-s/--static-nmap` to specify the path to the static nmap executable.
+If you want to run nmapAutomator on a remote machine, simply download a static nmap binary from [this link](https://github.com/andrew-d/static-binaries/raw/master/binaries/linux/x86_64/nmap), or with [static-get](https://github.com/minos-org/minos-static), and transfer it to the remote machine.
+You can then use `-s/--static-nmap` to specify the path to the static nmap binary.

+### Remote Mode (Beta)
+With the `-r/--remote` flag nmapAutomator will run in Remote Mode, which is designed to run using POSIX shell commands only, without relying on any external tools.
+Remote Mode is still under development.
+Only following scans currently work with `-r`:
+- [x] Network Scan (currently ping only)
+- [ ] Port Scan
+- [ ] Full Scan
+- [ ] UDP Scan
+- [ ] Recon Scan

 ### Output
 nmapAutomator saves the output of each type of scan is saved into a separate file, under the output directory.